• Templates & Playbooks

 The key is to build a sequence.
 A sequence is a pre-planned series of emails, calls, and social touches that automatically keeps you in front of a prospect.
 Instead of trying to remember who to follow up with and when, you build the workflow once and let it run.
 This frees you up to focus on the prospects who are actually engaging.
 With the right AI-powered workflows, you can see exactly who is opening your emails and clicking your links, so you know precisely when to pick up the phone.
 This turns follow-ups from a guessing game into a data-driven process.

-Use a 3-5 Touch Sequence
+Plan Your 3-5 Touch Follow-Up Sequence

 Most reps quit way too early.
 Research shows that 44% of salespeople give up after just one follow-up attempt.
 But the reality is, most replies come from the second, third, or even fourth email in a sequence.
 Your prospects are busy.
 Their inboxes are crowded.
 Your first email might have been missed, buried, or read at a bad time.
 A single email is not a strategy; it is a lottery ticket.